 The winner of a Pulitzer Prize for criticism, Margo Jefferson previously served as book and arts critic for Newsweek and the New York Times.
 Her writing has appeared in, among other publications, Vogue, New York Magazine, The Nation, and Guernica.
 Her memoir, Negroland, received the 2016 National Book Critics Circle Award for Autobiography.
 She is also the author of On Michael Jackson and is a professor of writing at Columbia University School of the Arts.

-Kevin Nguyen is an editor at GQ Magazine, where he writes about books, music and popular media.
+Kevin Nguyen is Senior Editor at GQ Magazine, where he writes about books, music and popular media.
 White Tears is his favorite book he read in 2017 “by a mile,” calling it a “tremendous, smart, weird book.”
 Kevin was formerly a book reviewer for Grantland, and has published in The Paris Review, The New Republic, The Atlantic, and The Millions.

 This event will be livestreamed on the Asian American Writers’ Facebook page.